kosanmil/applang/README.rst

     gen_apps_from_textx_file("example_textx.alang", "gen")

-Grammar example
+Example model
 ---------------

-The following example shows the applang grammar written for an application that handles the following entities:
+The following example shows the applang model written for an application that handles the following entities:

 Country, Town and Company.

 Countries can have multiple towns, Towns can have multiple companies, and Companies can have multiple subcompanies.

-The grammar also contains the ``config``, which states information about the application, such as the name, namespace and platforms on which to generate.
+The model also contains the ``config``, which states information about the application, such as the name, namespace and platforms on which to generate.

 ::